survivejs/webpack-book/manuscript/building_with_webpack/04_processing_with_babel.md

 ## Using Babel with Webpack

 Even though Babel can be used standalone, as you can see in the *Authoring Packages* chapter, you can hook it up with webpack as well.
 During development we actually might skip processing.

 This is a good option especially if you don't rely on any custom language features and work using a modern browser.
 Processing through Babel becomes almost a necessity when you compile your code for production, though.

 You can use Babel with webpack through [babel-loader](https://www.npmjs.com/package/babel-loader).
 It can pick up project level Babel configuration or you can configure it at the loader itself.

-Interestingly connecting Babel with a project allows you to process webpack configuration through Babel if you name your webpack configuration following *webpack.config.babel.js* convention.
+Connecting Babel with a project allows you to process webpack configuration through Babel if you name your webpack configuration following *webpack.config.babel.js* convention.
 This works with other solutions too as it relies on a package known as [interpret](https://www.npmjs.com/package/interpret).

 T> Babel isn't the only option although it is the most popular one.
 [Bublé](https://buble.surge.sh) by Rich Harris is another commpiler worth checking out.
 There's experimental [buble-loader](https://www.npmjs.com/package/buble-loader) that allows you to use it with webpack.
 Bublé doesn't support ES6 modules, but that's not a problem as webpack provides that functionality.